Tooth-Colored Fillings in Lacey, Tacoma, and Tumwater

 If you do happen to develop a cavity, don’t worry.
-We’ll take care of it for you.
-And unlike in the past when fillings were made with silver-colored metal amalgam, today we offer tooth-colored fillings made of a composite resin.
+We’ll take care of it for you at our Lacey, Tumwater, or Tacoma dental office.
+And unlike in the past when fillings were made with silver-colored metal amalgam, today we offer tooth-colored fillings made of composite resin.
 Nobody ever needs to know that you have had a cavity!

-Most people associate cavities with too much sugar.
+Most people associate cavities with eating and drinking too much sugar.
 This is only part of the story, however.
 Tooth decay is actually caused by bacteria that live in your mouth.

 The decay-causing bacteria can actually be transmitted from person to person, which is why the CDC considers dental caries to be a disease (and a good reason to never share your toothbrush with anyone!).